lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Keep raw documents in SUPER for flexibility and simple querying.
 - If a nested field is used in WHERE, JOIN, GROUP BY, or frequent SELECT, move it to a native column or materialized view to get full Redshift performance.

-If you want, I can provide a concrete end-to-end example (S3 JSON sample → COPY → queries → a script to shred fields into native columns).

 ## What are best practices for modeling semi-structured data vs flattening to columns in Redshift?
 Short answer